Recipe naming best practices¶

 - Naming pattern:

-is the ID of the workflow. - Usage: provides a workflow.
+[id]_workflowwhere[id]is the ID of the workflow. - Usage: provides a workflow.

 - Example: a

-recipe that provides aneditorial
+editorial_workflowrecipe that provides aneditorialworkflow.

 - Naming pattern: